nicolasferrari/Linux-Server-Configuration/README.md

 # Linux-Server-Configuration

 I would describe the steps in order to set up and configure a Linux Server, based on an instance of lightsail Amazon Web Service.
-After that I would install apache 2 and postgresql server with the aim to host and deploy the item-catalog application.
+This was part of the Full Stack Developer Nano Degree course from Udacity and the project was Linux Server Configuration.

 Information about Lightsail Linux Instance:

-Public IP Address: 3.82.189.241 Port: 2200
+Public IP Address: 3.82.189.241

-Once I get the Lightsail Ubuntu instance from Amazon Web Service, I have upgraded all the packages that this distribution has with the command sudo apt-get upgrade.
-Then I proceed to configure the Firewalls by adding a custom port 2200 in the Networking tab of the amazon web service site account.
-In order to allow this port I have to added it in the sshd_config file that is within the etc/ssh/sshd_confif file.
-The default port on this file was port 22, and in my case I added Port 2200 below Port 22.

-Afterwards I run a set of commands in order to change the status of UFW by adding some rules to the firewall and allow incoming connectios from  port 2200/tcp(SSH) as well as port 80(HTTP) and port 123(NTP).
-These commands consist on:
+Port: 2200

+## Amazon Lightsail instance

+Create an instance on Amazon Lightsail in Linux platform with Ubuntu 16.04 LTS.
+Once you get the instance, connected using the Orange button Connecting Using SSH.
+When reach to the Linux platform is necessary to made some steps configuration described below that will be done with the ubuntu default user.
+These steps are required in order to upgrade Linux packages and configure the Firewall required of this project:

+sudo apt-get upgrade

+sudo apt-get update

+add the 2200 port in the etc/ssh/sshd_config file in the line below of port 22(default port)

+on the Amazon Ligthsail web site, add a custom port 2200 in the Networking tab

 sudo ufw default deny incoming (by default deny all incoming connections)